 Drive for Uber or Lyft?
 Mind your insurance gap Posted in Auto With ridesharing services like Uber and Lyft, now anyone with a smartphone can become a driver for hire where, instead of flagging down the car like a passing taxi, customers use a mobile app to request and pay for a ride.
 But here’s the catch.
 Since many of the drivers who work for ridesharing companies do not have a livery driver’s license and their cars are neither registered nor insured as commercial vehicles, it creates an insurance gap, or a period of time when they are underinsured and taking on more financial risk.
 Companies like Uber and Lyft are called a Transportation Network Company (TNC) and there are different coverage periods for these drivers.
 If you drive for a TNC, make sure you know the three distinct coverage periods and the insurance coverage you need at each time.
 Period one: The app is turned on and the driver is waiting for a fare.
 Period two: The fare has been accepted and the driver is on the way to pick up the passenger.
 Period three: The passenger is in the car.
 Right now, TNCs only provide full coverage in periods two and three, meaning drivers are likely to be underinsured during period one, which begins the moment they turn on the app, but before they accept a fare.
 And some drivers may not be aware of this gap in insurance coverage.
 If there is an accident during period one, the driver may be on the hook to cover the cost of some liability damages and have no coverage to repair their vehicle.
 Different ridesharing companies have different coverages during this period, so adding a specific rideshare gap endorsement onto their personal auto insurance policy could keep the driver fully insured.
-If you’re thinking about driving for a TNC, ask what level of coverage it provides during each period.
+Learn about our Auto Insurance Learn More If you’re thinking about driving for a TNC, ask what level of coverage it provides during each period.
 Drivers should also contact their own auto insurer to address gaps, if any, in their liability protection.
 It is also recommended that TNC drivers review a copy of their TNC’s insurance contracts so they know the exact terms and conditions of the coverage.
 Knowing your insurance needs as a ridesharing driver doesn’t have to be complicated.
 Your local independent agent can help guide you through it and make sure you have the insurance protection you need.
 Grange Insurance offers ridesharing gap coverage that enables TNC drivers to fill in their gaps in coverage.
 If insurance policy coverage descriptions in this article conflict with the language in the policy, the language in the policy applies.
 To learn more about Grange’s ridesharing gap coverage, speak with your independent Grange agent.
-Reference: - Insurance Information Institute Share via: Facebook Twitter LinkedIn Email Google + Related resources How to buy the right car insurance for your lifestyle Posted in Auto Your lifestyle has a large influence on your exposure to different risks.
-Whether you’re a tech wiz, parent, adventurer, eco advocate or semi-professional driver, we’ll point out some key things to consider when buying auto insurance.
+Reference: - Insurance Information Institute Share via: Facebook Twitter LinkedIn Email Related resources Cater to Your Lifestyle With Different Types of Auto Insurance Posted in Auto There are dozens of types of auto insurance coverages and products that can cater to your habits and needs.
+Check out the different personas we created that can help you pinpoint what you want out of your car insurance policy.
 Auto insurance near me: How to buy insurance from a local agent Posted in Auto Buying the right car insurance for your unique needs, budget and lifestyle can be complicated.
 Learn how to find and work with a local independent agent to get customized auto insurance that fits you.